cpp-tutor/xpdf-tiff-patches/README.md

 # xpdf-tiff-patches

-Patches and binaries for the Xpdf toolkit command line utilities (upstream release version 4.04) to enable TIFF output and more, see: https://www.xpdfreader.com
+Patches and Windows binaries for the Xpdf toolkit command line utilities (upstream release version 4.04) to enable TIFF output and more, see: https://www.xpdfreader.com

 Patch **pdftotiff-xpdf-4.04.patch** adds alpha channel export capability for pages rendered to bitmap: